Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 • Sour taste in the mouth

-*Seek immediate medical attention if you have chest pain, especially with other symptoms like arm pain, as these may be signs of heart attack.
+*Seek immediate medical attention if you have chest pain, especially with other symptoms like arm pain, as these may be signs of a heart attack.

 • Obesity